 As we know FinTech is changing the way people bank and the way of course banks wish to operate.
-Our very own, Marketing and Partnerships Manager Matt Flenley contributed to a webinar discussing how to conquer data and drive automaton in banking and financial services.
+Our very own, Marketing and Partnerships Manager Matt Flenley contributed to a webinar discussing how to conquer data and drive automation in banking and financial services.
 The session sought to unpack the best practices for using technology and optimising technology to break new ground in banking.

 Matt was joined by Karen Bradbury of Invest NI, Brendan McCarthy of Analytics Engines and Andy Wallace, The Robot Exchange.